 Hardy Merriman is a Senior Advisor to the International Center on Nonviolent Conflict (ICNC).
-He led ICNC as President & CEO from January 2015 until June 2021.
+He served as ICNC’s President & CEO from January 2015 until June 2021.

-From 2016-2018 he was also an adjunct lecturer at the Fletcher School of Law and Diplomacy (Tufts University).
+He was also an adjunct lecturer at the Fletcher School of Law and Diplomacy (Tufts University) from 2016-2018.

 Mr. Merriman recently co-authored the book Glossary of Civil Resistance: A Resource for Study and Translation of Key Terms (2021).
 In 2019 he co-authored the groundbreaking ICNC Special Report Preventing Mass Atrocities: From a Responsibility to Protect (RtoP) to a Right to Assist (RtoA) Campaigns of Civil Resistance.